Seven-year-old Aminata finds her wooden school desk by feeling her way along the furniture in the room.

 Her teacher hands her a piece of paper with braille on it before writing the same information on the blackboard for the rest of the class.
 Aminata tilts her head back, hanging onto her teacher’s every word.
 She raises her hand to answer questions.
 She doesn’t let her disability get in the way – just like her classmates, she’s inquisitive, attentive and playful.

 Aminata was born blind, as were her parents and three of her siblings.
-Before attending the inclusive school, she spent her days sitting at home while her parents went begging to support their family.
+Before attending the inclusive school in Senegal, she spent her days sitting at home while her parents went begging to support their family.
 She was too young to help with family chores or to go out by herself.
 Now, her day has structure and purpose.

 Each morning, she packs her blue braille board into a bag and is collected by a woman who walks her safely to school.
 There, she joins her friends in the same lessons.
 When the other children raise their chalkboards in the air for the teacher to check their work, Aminata does the same with her braille board, allowing her work to be assessed in the exact same way.
 Here, Aminata is no different, and that instils in her a huge sense of confidence and self-worth.